Let’s talk about the collective pain in everyone’s marketing ass.

 The All-Important Fact Marketers Are Missing With Mobile

-Awhile back, this guest post was published on ConversionXL discussing how responsive design was the solution to mobile conversions.
+Awhile back, this guest post was published on CXL discussing how responsive design was the solution to mobile conversions.

 The article cited multiple case studies where switching to a responsive design boosted conversion rates by as high as 400%.
 These were legit case studies from highly successful eCommerce brands.
 The data was there.
 Responsive must be the answer, right?